Customer Empathy Map: What Is It and Why Does It Matter?

 What is an Empathy Map?

-An empathy map is a tool.
-It allows business owners like you to understand your customers better.
-It is mainly related to thinking about these four “whats”:
+An empathy map is a tool that allows business owners and CX leaders to understand customers better.
+In 2025, it is mainly related to thinking about these four “whats”:

 • What do customers say? – Their feedback, complaints, and requests.